fspdevs/VSF/README.md

 - Media and file uploads
 - Project status breadcrumb
 - Add Logos to the contact info for each client
+- When a rep creates a contract or project for a homewoner, the project object should have a field called "projectID" that should be the same as the Homeowners ID from the Firebase Database.
+This is a way we can keep the contracts in separate list in the database while still linking them ro their respective homeowners.

 ### Home Page (clientList.js)(Kathleen)